 OK, hiring a sitter isn't all that romantic, but you'll need to do this if you want to escape the little ones for a few hours.
 Depending on the age of your children, you can find a babysitting option that will meet their needs.
 If you are staying on-site, you can talk to the front desk about hiring a sitter.
-Another option option is to travel with a group of family or friends and either enlist the help of Grandma to babysit or take turns watching the group of kids so each couple can have one night off.
+Another option option is to travel with a group of family or friends and either enlist the help of Grandma to babysit or take turns watching the group of kids so that each couple can have one night off.
 Once you know the tadpoles are happy and entertained, you can relax and enjoy your night out.

 Fine Dining and More

 You don’t even have to enter the parks to have a romantic evening.
-Disney's Grand Californian Hotel has a romantic yet casual lobby.
+Disney's Grand Californian Hotel has a romantic, yet casual lobby.
 Even if you are not staying there, you can hang out near the fireplace, sip drinks from the bar and listen to piano music.
 Leap and I have even brought a deck of cards to play together while we relaxed.
 The Napa Rose restaurant and lounge are very nice places for a romantic dinner with delicious food.

-Go Wine Tasting
+Go Wine or Beer Tasting

 Send Sweet Surprises

-Do a Ride Surprise
+Plan a Romantic Surprise

 Being romantic does not have to cost you a pretty penny.
 If you are stealthy, you just might be able to pull off a ride surprise.
 Once, when we got off of Space Mountain and were looking at the monitors for our photo, we saw that the train in front of us was part of a marriage proposal.
 He held up a sign that said, “Will You Marry Me?” just as the camera flashed.
 The other friends or family in the car were in on the surprise as they wore matching “Awwww!” facial expressions.
 And once she saw the photo, he got down on one knee, pulled out a ring and popped the question.

 There are other ways to make a romantic gesture.
-Make a wish at the wishing well at Snow White’s Grotto, get your picture taken together inside a teacup or snuggle up during the nighttime shows such as World of Color.
+Make a wish at the wishing well at Snow White’s Grotto, get your picture taken together inside a teacup or snuggle up during the nighttime shows, such as World of Color.

 Hold hands as you walk around the park or cozy up on the scary or dark rides.
 You may be tempted to steal a kiss on the dark rides, but remember, there is no place hidden from cameras — even in the dark rides they can see everything that goes on — so keep it sweet.
 The Little Mermaid in California Adventure is sure to make him want to “Kiss the Girl.”
 The Pixar Pal-a-Round offers nice sunset views of the area and may offer you some alone time if you get your own gondola.
 One of the best rides for couples is Astro Orbitor in Tomorrowland.
 You sit nestled one in front of the other and can snuggle the whole ride.
 Plus, you can soar up high to get a great view of the park.